Schema Markup for Law Firms, Lawyers, and Solo Attorneys

 Schema Markup for law firms and solo attorneys.

-Schema Markup vs. Structured Data: Unraveling the Terms
+Schema Markup vs. Structured Data: Understanding the Basics

 The Role of Schema Markup